TomPace101/nanopore_diffusion/notes.md

 expression_argument_values = {argument: value}

 _TODO_ refactor out re-usable components
-- Expression/float generation (see above)
-- processing of dirichlet and neumann boundary conditions
-- weak form portions that could be used by various PNP solvers Imagine we have multiple ways of solving PNP, and they have a lot of basics in common.
+Weak form portions that could be used by various PNP solvers:
+Imagine we have multiple ways of solving PNP, and they have a lot of basics in common.
 This may need to wait until that's actually the case, as that will make it more clear what's reusable and what isn't.

+Neumann and Dirichlet boundary conditions:
+  - store in attribute, or return value?
+  - take argument, or get directly from conditions?
+  - how to handle mixed and non-mixed elements?

 _FEATURE_ exponential time steps
 But dt is in the weak form.